AT students benefit from on-ice simulation

 This unique continuing education event was hosted by Sports Medicine Concepts, Inc. (SMC), a company from Avon, N.Y. that focuses on training sports healthcare professionals in the management of potentially catastrophic injuries in athletics.

-“This event was beneficial for the students because it provided real-life scenarios on the ice that cannot be taught in the classroom,” said Tony Surace, clinical education coordinator/assistant professor at Daemen College who is also an instructor with SMC.
+“This event was beneficial for the students because it provided real-life scenarios on the ice that cannot be taught in the classroom,” said Tony Surace, clinical education coordinator/assistant professor at Daemen University who is also an instructor with SMC.
 “They had to use critical thinking to determine the injury and how to manage on the ice, which adds a difficult component when dealing with a potentially catastrophic injured hockey player.
 You need to work efficiently and carefully in the management of a critically injured patient in equipment.”

 Simulation Prepares Students